apache/flink-web/_posts/2021-12-16-log4j-patch-releases.md

 * 1.12.7
 * 1.11.6

 To clarify and avoid confusion: The 1.14.1 / 1.13.4 / 1.12.6 / 1.11.5 releases were _skipped_ because [CVE-2021-45046](https://nvd.nist.gov/vuln/detail/CVE-2021-45046) was discovered during the release publication.
-Some artifacts were published to Maven Central, but no source/binary releases not Docker images are available for those versions.
+Some artifacts were published to Maven Central, but no source/binary releases nor Docker images are available for those versions.
 </div>